Trump victory to test limits of US presidential power

 OVERCOMING ODDS

-Trump’s political career had appeared to be over after his false claims of election fraud led a mob of supporters to storm the US Capitol on Jan 6, 2021, in a failed bid to overturn his 2020 defeat.
-Federal prosecutors indicted him although that and other criminal cases brought against him will now be shelved.
+Trump's political career appeared over after his false claims of election fraud led a mob of supporters to storm the US Capitol on Jan 6, 2021, in a failed bid to overturn his 2020 defeat.

+His efforts to reverse his defeat led to two separate indictments, though all the criminal cases against him are expected to end after his victory.

+Trump swept away challengers inside his party and then beat Harris by capitalising on voter concerns about high prices and what Trump claimed falsely was a rise in crime due to illegal immigration.

 Trump's win will have major implications for US trade and climate change policies, Americans' taxes and immigration, and US foreign policy, including in the Middle East and Ukraine.